kodingkeliling/valentine/README.md

-# Birthday Card 🎂
+# Valentine Card 🎂
-Responsive Birthday Card - Made with Jquery and CSS
+Responsive Valentine Card - Made with Jquery and CSS